BUILDING THE MURRAY INNOVATION CENTER IN 2021

 Welcome to “Construction Corner,” where we will update our MPCS family periodically on the exciting progress of the Murray Innovation Center project.
 MPCS has contracted with TVS Architects, UDS Development Services, and Hodges & Hicks General Contractors to complete the project.
 During the next several months, we will learn about the construction process and celebrate the milestones reached along the way as we anticipate opening the building second semester next year.

-- Carpenters will finish installing all millwork cabinets in the next few days.
+- Brick cleaning will also be finished in the next few days.

-- Mechanical, electrical, and plumbing rough-in is ongoing.
+- Rough-in work for mechanical, electrical, and plumbing is ongoing.